lifeanddeath/oracle-certification-javaSE8-programmer/src/operators_and_statements/OperationsAndStatementsNotes.md

 In this case, both of the literals will be applied to rule number three, where they will be promoted to int before the operation, resulting an output of type int.

-What is the data tpye of x*y/z?
+What is the data type of x*y/z?

 ```
 short x = 14;